BaluconisTima/ShrubyWay/README.md

 ![](JumpOut.gif)

+## Running the application
+After cloning the repository, go to the \builds folder.
+A Java 17+ version will be required to run the application.
+Double-click on the JAR file to launch it.

 ## Gameplay
 An ordinary shrub named Shruby finds himself caught up in adventures in other worlds in search of a way home.
 In the process, he will be forced to fight various opponents, collect items, evolve, meet characters and learn the reasons for everything that is going on.